-The company is actively seeking new drilling contracts with local partners and pioneering innovative technologies such as optimized extraction at the Olkaria geothermal field.
-While expanding its regional footprint, KenGen remains committed to optimizing geothermal resources within Kenya.
+The company is actively seeking new drilling contracts with local partners and pioneering innovative

 These initiatives collectively underscore KenGen's role in driving sustainable growth, fostering regional cooperation, and advancing geothermal technology.

 Awards and recognition

 KenGen's exceptional achievements continue to garner recognition, solidifying its status as an industry leader.
 The Company's remarkable accomplishments during the 2023-2024 period include: